 When a project calls for widescreen (2.35:1, 2.40:1), there are a couple ways to approach it.
 The easiest and cheapest method is to shoot spherical and then crop the image in post.
 Though easy and cheap, it results in a loss of resolution, and the quality of the image remains rather flat.
 The other way we can achieve a widescreen image, is to use anamorphic lenses.
 Anamorphic lenses stretch the image vertically (in this case 2X) onto the sensor.
 Though more complex and expensive, they lend a mysterious character and cinematic feel to a scene that can not be replicated with adapters, streak filters, or post-production processing/flares.
 Trying to rent a set as a DP is almost always unreasonable in a market like Cleveland, and I like the idea of creative freedom, so over the last few months I decided to build up my own set of 2X lenses.
 I thought it would be interesting to chronicle their acquisition and usage in a blog as time goes on.
 I'll start with the 50mm Lomo squarefront f2.5.

 Across the spectrum of anamorphic lenses available, there are levels of quality and resolve.
 The levels are subjective to a point, as each cinematographer has their own preference.
-Going all the way to the "top" you have Panavision (which are rental only), Arri Master, Cooke, Elite, and I suppose Hawk would settle in at the bottom of these.
+Going all the way to the "top" you have Panavision (which are rental only), Arri Master, Cooke, Elite, and Hawk.
 Moving down a rung, we get into purely vintage lenses that have been well used, and trading hands for decades.
 Popular amongst these are Kowa, Cinevision or Cineovision, Technovision, JDC, Todd AO, and probably the most prevalent - Lomo.

 No longer manufactured, the hand-polished Russian Lomo anamorphics are really hit-or-miss when it comes to quality.
 There are some bad copies out there, or most likely copies that have not been serviced or collimated in years.
 The two main types of Lomo anamorphics you'll encounter are the round front and the square front primes, and they each have their own personality.
 It's agreed upon that the focus mechanism of the square front is pretty squirrely.